FreedomIntelligence/LLMZoo/README.md

 > Check open User-chatGPT conversation data in [OpenChatGPT](https://github.com/FreedomIntelligence/OpenChatGPT).

 ## 🐼 Models

+The key difference in our models is that we utilize two sets of data, namely **instructions** and **conversations**, which were previously only used by Alpaca and Vicuna respectively.
+We believe that incorporating both types of data is essential for a receip to achieve a proficient language model.
+The rationale  is that the * **instruction** data helps to tame language  models to adhere to human instructions and fulfill their information requirements*, while *the **conversation** data facilitates the development of conversational skills in the model*.
+Together, these two types of data complement each other to create a more well-rounded language model.

 ### Chimera (LLM mainly for Latin and Cyrillic languages)